 From cutting to Bonsai

-Before we start propagating trees from cuttings, let's look at the stages of development of young trees first.
-Growing Bonsai from seed or from cuttings will be a test of your patience, but it is a great way to style Bonsai trees without the need to prune thick branches (which is often inherent to styling Yamadori or nursery stock).
+Before we start the propagating process, let's highlight the development stages of young trees.
+Growing a Bonsai from seeds or cuttings will be a test of your patience.
+However, it is a great way to style Bonsai trees without having to deal with large wounds from pruning thick branches, which is often inherent to styling Yamadori or nursery stock.